Seiya-Tagami/Quicky_frontend/README.md

 - **version1.0, released on 2023/03/30**
 In the first version, I built basic functions of Simple Memo, such as CRUD Operations.
 Also, it does not connect to any Databases and instead, I used the localStorage.

-- **version1.1, released on 2023/00/00**(editing now)
+- **version1.1, released on 2023/04/00**(editing)
-In the version1.1, I improve part of the application UI, such as MemoItem's layout.
+In the version 1.1, I improve whole of the application UI, but specifically, I work hard to review MemoItem UI and make it better.
+Also, I changed font color.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)